-We’re all at the mercy of the battery packs inside our smartphones and laptops.
-Once these batteries die, our lives get put on hold until we can find somewhere to plug in again.
-It’s no wonder battery life estimates are one of the first specs many of us look for when choosing a new device.
+Few among us would not jump at the chance to make their laptop battery last longer.
+After all, our work and personal lives are at the mercy of the battery packs inside our laptops, smartphones, and other mobile devices.
+When these batteries die, we have to put our lives on hold until we can find somewhere to plug in again.
+It’s no wonder battery life estimates are one of the first specs many look for when choosing a new device.

 But with the right operating system tweaks and customizations, plus some good habits, you can go longer than ever without being shackled to a wall outlet.
-After all, you don’t want to spend all day worrying about when you’ll be able to charge your laptop.
+Life’s just better when you don’t have to spend all day worrying about when you’ll be able to charge your laptop.

 Adjust your screen settings